-The material that the commission requests of applicants may vary depending on several factors, including but not limited to:
+The material that the commission requests of applicants may vary depending on several factors.
+This generally includes but is not limited to:

-- · audited financial statements
+- audited financial statements

 - annual reports

 - · guarantees in place

 - shareholder registers

 - statements from banks/financiers, shareholders, the board or parent company

-- financial and business growth modelling
+- financial and business growth modelling.

-Refer to the energy retail licence application form for detail on the financial viability information the applicant must provide.
+Refer to the energy retail licence application form for detail on the financial viability information retail applicants must provide.